|Parent Letter from the Chicago History Fair Staff|

 At the citywide competition, trained volunteer judges (teachers, parents, corporate volunteers, and other civic-minded individuals) evaluate each project based on its historical knowledge, analysis, presentation, and use of sources.
 The top-scoring projects are chosen to compete at the next level of competition.
-For students in grades 6 through 8, the stage after the citywide History Fair is the State Expo; for senior high school students, they must first compete at Finals, and the winners from Finals attend the State Expo.
+For students in grades 6 through 8, the stage after the citywide History Fair is the Illinois History Expo; for senior high school students, they must first compete at Finals, and the winners from Finals qualify for the Expo.

-Advancing to the State Expo is a great achievement.
-For those students who have incorporated the NHD theme into their project, they will have the opportunity to compete in representing their school and Illinois at the national competition in Washington, D.C., in mid-June.
-A special team of judges at the State Expo will decide which NHD-eligible projects will go to National History Day—more than 30 projects in the entire state will attend.
-We will hold a workshop for those going on to Washington soon after the State Expo to help them prepare for NHD.
+Advancing to the Expo is a great achievement.
+For those students who have incorporated the NHD theme into their project, they will have the opportunity to compete to represent their school and Illinois at the national competition in Washington, D.C., in mid-June.
+A special team of judges at the Expo will decide which NHD-eligible projects will go to National History Day—Only 36 projects in the entire state will qualify.
+We will hold a workshop for NHD qualifiers soon after the Expo to help them prepare for NHD.

 Thank you for taking an active role in your child’s education.
 If you ever have any questions about the History Fair, we encourage you to talk to your child’s teacher or contact us directly at 312-255-3661 or firstname.lastname@example.org.